 Most of our high school students also take the the ACT and/or SAT.

 Students with learning differences may be admitted to Paideia provided they meet all regular admissions requirements and are capable of functioning successfully in our classroom setting.
-Under the oversight of our Assessment & Accommodations Program Coordinator (AAPC), Paideia may make certain accommodations to assist these students, provided their learning disabilities have been clearly diagnosed by a licensed and certified education diagnostician.
+Under the oversight of our Accommodations Specialist, Paideia may make certain accommodations to assist these students, provided their learning disabilities have been clearly diagnosed by a licensed and certified education diagnostician.
 Securing a diagnosis will be the responsibility of the parents.
 The parents may also be responsible, financial and otherwise, for providing any and all special equipment, supplies, and tutors needed to accommodate the student.

 Paideia reserves the right to decline any accommodation to a student with a diagnosed learning disability.

-Our students receive weekly instruction in specials including music, band, art, theatre, and physical education.
-Upper School students also participate in intramural activities through their halls.
+Our students receive weekly instruction in specials including music, band, art, theatre, and physical education/intramural activities.

 We are increasingly providing opportunities as our student body grows.
-We offer several sports (cross country, volleyball, basketball, soccer), clubs (climbing, robotics, board games), band, theatre, and student government.
+We offer a variety of sports, clubs, band, theatre, and student government.
 Our students also regularly participate in community service both on and off campus.

-Upper School students in 7th-12th grade will need access to a computer with an internet connection and a printer at home.
+Students in our School of Logic & Rhetoric (7th-12th grades) will need access to a computer with an internet connection and a printer at home.
 These students may bring their own device (Chromebook, laptop, or tablet) to school to allow for classroom writing, research, and collaborating as directed by the faculty.
 Any other student use of electronic devices, including cell phones and smart watches, is prohibited on campus during school hours.